 “She is,” Savan replied with a hard tone.

-“I was asking Yui,” Cole said with a lifted brow.
-“I don’t understand how your answer factors into anything she does?”
+“I’m talking to Yui,” Cole said.
+“I don’t understand how your answers factor into anything she does.”

 “You’re invading my space,” Savan said coldly.